Dinacoding/PortArt/README.md

 ### User Stories

 - As a user, I want to feel that my expectaction will be meet.
-- As a user, I want to have clear and updated information about the restaurant and fil the form booking form easily.
+- As a user, I want to have clear and updated information about the restaurant and fill the form booking form easily.
-- As a user, I want to take someone special and with a unique style.
+- As a user, I want to take someone special to a venue with a unique style.
 - As a user, I want to use the website without the need to call the restaurant.